Outlook 2021: Global bonds

 It is fair to say 2020 has been an extraordinary year.
 Given the severity of the health and economic crisis, the strength of financial markets has been remarkable.
 This is largely testament to the unprecedented degree of policy accommodation employed to support the economy through the virus-induced recession.

 It showed the power of monetary and fiscal policy working in harmony.
-One of the key macro developments last year has been the relative shift in balance from the former to the latter, and the positive impact this has had on economic outcomes.
+One of the key macro developments this year has been the relative shift in balance from the former to the latter, and the positive impact this has had on economic outcomes.
 Monetary policy provided the platform, but fiscal policy became the increasingly important marginal driver of growth.

 The crucial question for the outlook for bonds going into 2021 is whether this shift in the relationship is permanent.
 Will fiscal policy be forever more willing and able to drive the economic cycle?
 Or will the emergency measures enacted in 2020 be seen as an isolated response to a once-in-a-century public health crisis?